Vice-President (Business Development)

 - upon referral from the Vice-President (Business Development) or from the Executive Director, Advancement, reviews any proposed gift where there may be conflict with the University’s objectives and/or social responsibilities, taking into account all available information and the best interest of the University, and makes a recommendation whether to accept or decline the gift in question

-- reviews any concern raised about a gift that has already been accepted by the University and decides whether it is appropriate to retain the existing gift, return the gift to the donor (where possible at law) or take any other action in relation to the gift.
+- reviews any concern raised about a gift that has already been accepted by the University and decides whether it is appropriate to retain, return or repurpose the existing gift

-- considers any matters referred by the Vice-Chancellor and President relating to gifts and endowments and provide advice to the Vice-Chancellor as required
+- considers any matters referred by the Vice-Chancellor and President relating to gifts and provide advice to the Vice-Chancellor and President as required

-- provides advice on any changes or amendments for purposes of gift statements, and any matters relating to bequest and donor management.
+- provides advice on any proposed changes or amendments to purposes of gift management plans, and any matters relating to bequest and donor management.

 - Provost ex officio as Chair

 - One Deputy Vice-Chancellor or Vice-President nominated by the Vice-Chancellor and President

 - Two external members with relevant expertise in fundraising and/or philanthropy nominated by the Vice-Chancellor and President

 - An executive dean of a faculty nominated by the Vice-Chancellor and President, with representation on a rotational basis alternating between faculties